AADILab/influence-shaping/results.md

 One last thing I'd like to try.
 I want to fix the randomly generated numbers to see if G and D-Indirect consistently perform identically given the same random seed.

 This one will just be a 1_rover_1_uav/random_pois_10x10 experiment where we compare G and D-Indirect using the same seed for random number generation.
-The results for G and D-Indirect should look exactly the same
+The results for G and D-Indirect should look exactly the same...
+And it turns out they do look exactly the same.
+This successfully demonstrated that the only differences in performance between G and D-Indirect came from the randomness of mutations and selection, nothing to do with the fitness shaping method itself.

+### tackle

+Time to do a big sweep of different experiments playing around with map size (this includes number of pois), numbers of rovers, and uavs.
+The idea here is to get a good lay of the land of what is going on with sequentially observable pois with the small observation radius of rovers, large capture radius for pois, and comparing D-Indirect with static influence vs dynamic influence.